 That's exactly what Siruis Satellite Radio is about to do.
 By the end of this year, Sirius will broadcast 100 different radio channels from its studios in the Rockefeller Center area of New York City.
 Audio and associated data will be broadcast, via satellite and approximately 100 terrestrial repeaters, to listeners in automobiles nationwide.

 What does it take to create the programming for such a venture?
 We'll look at the studios for both live and recorded programming, the equipment used to route audio within the facility and how it gets to your new satellite radio.

-Let's start with 100,000 square feet of floor space on the 36 superscript th and 37 superscript th floors of the McGraw-Hill building at 1221 Avenue of the Americas in Manhattan.
+Open the door Let's start with 100,000 square feet of floor space on the 36 superscript th and 37 superscript th floors of the McGraw-Hill building at 1221 Avenue of the Americas in Manhattan.
 Add the architectural design of NY's own HLW architects.
 Stepping off the elevator and through the glass doors, you are amazed when you walk into the two-story reception area.
 A hardwood floor flanked by chrome and glass rooms on either side makes for an impressive greeting.